Frequently Asked Questions for Graduate Applicants

 Yes.
-All non-native English speakers must pass Princeton's Oral Proficiency Test (POPT).
+All non-native English speakers who score less than 27 on the Speaking Section of the TOEFL or 8 on the IELTS must pass Princeton's Oral Proficiency Test (POPT).
 The SPEAK test is given at the beginning of the first year.
 Students who do not pass this must take additional English classes and retake the POPT.
 Students who do not pass the POPT by the end of year 1 will not be readmitted for a second year of graduate study.

 All Ph.D. candidates are considered for university financial awards.
 These awards generally consist of tuition and health fee plus a monthly stipend for the 10 month academic year.
 We also encourage applicants to apply for any fellowships for which they are eligible, i.e., NSF, NDSEG, or comparable international fellowships.
 Summer support is determined separately.
 Financial support for students is reviewed each year.